 Campgrounds near Mount St. Helens

 Although there are several lodging/motels available near Mount St. Helens, we had our RV trailing behind us and camped along the way.
 The following are my recommendations for local campgrounds.

 - Mount St. Helens KOA – located just a few miles from the Silver Lake Visitor Centre, this campground provides a convenient base to explore the area.

 - Seaquest State Park is located off Spirit Lake Highway across from Silver Lake and the Mt.
 St. Helens Visitor Center.
 An ideal location, so reservations are recommended.

 - Lewis & Clark State Park is a beautiful 621-acre campground situated in one of the last major stands of old-growth forest in the state of Washington.
-Located nearby is the John R. Jackson House, which was the first American pioneer home built north of the Columbia River, and constructed in 1845 by the man for whom it is named.
+Located nearby is the John R. Jackson House, which was the first American pioneer home built north of the Columbia River and constructed in 1845 by the man for whom it is named.
 Although the original house deteriorated completely, a log cabin was built in its place by the Civilian Conservation Corps in the 1930s.
-The Jackson family donated some original pioneer artifacts, which are on display at the cabin.
-Campsites are first come, first serve.
+The Jackson family donated some original pioneer artefacts, which are on display at the cabin.
+Campsites are first-come, first-serve.